Oluwadamilareolusakin/the-pub/README.md

 * Accepting or declining friend requests
 * Commenting on posts
 * Liking posts
+* Sign in and Sign up with Github or Facebook

 # Use
 * Feel free to clone or fork the project.